dCache/dcache-book2/config-PoolManager.md

 The unit that matches is selected from all units defined in DCACHE, not just those for a particular unit group.
 This means that, if a unit group has a unit that could match a request but this request also matches a more restrictive unit defined elsewhere then the less restrictive unit will not match.

 Network Unit
-A *network unit* consists of an IP address and a net mask written as `IP-address/net
+A *network unit* consists of an IP address and a net mask written as <IP-address>/<net mask>, say 111.111.111.0/255.255.255.0.
-		mask`, say `111.111.111.0/255.255.255.0`.
 It is satisfied, if the request is coming from a host with IP address within the subnet given by the address/netmask pair.

-    psu create ugroup name-of-unitgroup
+    psu create ugroup <name-of-unitgroup>
-    psu create unit -net IP-address/net mask
+    psu create unit -net <IP-address>/<net mask>
-    psu addto ugroup name-of-unitgroup IP-address/net mask
+    psu addto ugroup <name-of-unitgroup> <IP-address>/<net mask>

 Protocol Unit
 A *protocol unit* consists of the name of the protocol and the version number written as protocol-name/version-number, e.g., `xrootd/3`.